kavishkagihan/Cannon/README.md

 # TODO

-This frameswork offers you a lot of features while missing a few.
-  1. Downloading and uploading binary files.
-(Added)
-  2. Executing interactive commands in the host's machine.
+1. Executing interactive commands in the host's machine.
-  3. Saving sessions.
+2. Saving sessions.

 These features will be added in the near future.

+# Newly added features

+1. Downloading binary files.  -- (5/12/2021)
+2. Download files to a specified directory [OUTPUT_DIR] -- (7/12/2021)

 # Contact

 Email - iamkavigihan@gmail.com